BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/8_3_Running_a_Bitcoin_Script_with_P2SH.md

       * No worries about endian conversion because it's only one byte
    3. OP_EQUAL = 0x87 — a simple opcode translation
    4. `<serialized99Equal>` = "93016387"
+2. Save `<serialized99Equal>` for future reference as the `redeemScript`.
+   1. `<redeemScript>` = "93016387"
-2. SHA-256 and RIPEMD-160 hash the serialized script.
+3. SHA-256 and RIPEMD-160 hash the serialized script.
    1. `<hashed99Equal>` = "3f58b4f7b14847a9083694b9b3b52a4cea2569ed"
-3. Save `<serialized99Equal>` for future reference as the `redeemScript`.
-   1. `<redeemScript>` = "93016387"
 4. Produce a P2SH locking script that includes the `<hashed99Equal>`.
    1. `scriptPubKey` = "a9143f58b4f7b14847a9083694b9b3b52a4cea2569ed87"

-You can then create a transaction using that `scriptPubKey`, probably via an API.
+You can then create a transaction using this `scriptPubKey`, probably via an API.

 ## Unlock the P2SH Transaction